fjankowsk/scatfit/README.md

 Then run the fitting on the filterbank like this:
 `scatfit-fitfrb fake_burst_10_DM_3-comp_coherent.fil 10.0 --norfi --fitrange -400 400 -z -100 200 --fscrunch 24 --center 0.0 --center 40.0 --center 70.0 --fitscatindex -o`

-The terminal output should show a DM close to 10 pc cm$^{-3}$, a scattering index near -0.25, and a scattering index at 1 GHz around 1.5 ms. The component separations should be approximately 40 and 30 ms, respectively.
+The terminal output should show a DM close to 10 pc cm$^{-3}$, a scattering index near -0.25, and a scattering time at 1 GHz of around 1.5 ms. The component separations should be approximately 40 and 30 ms, respectively.
 The component sigmas should be close to 4, 4, and 6 ms.

 ## Documentation ##